HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 This creates a grid, and fills in each cell with a color, with the color intensity indicating the value from an input matrix.
 Best accompanied by a colorbar.

 #### boxplot()
+Plots the distrubtion (especially median and interquartile range) of a vector of data (or seperately for every column of a matrix).
+Good for overview of multiple distributions.

 #### histogram()